kombucha-js/react-rerenderers/README.md

 -------------------------------------------------------------------

-In the previous section, we have seen that states are acutually able to be stored outside hooks/components and by using useRerenderers() hook, it is able to manually invoke the rebuilding process of React Virtual DOM Tree.
+In the previous section, we have seen that states are acutually able to be stored outside hooks/components.
+And we also have seen that, by using useRerenderers() hook, it is able to manually invoke the rebuilding process of React Virtual DOM Tree.

+It seemed to me that further optimization is also possible.
-It suggests that it is also able to store states as classes outside React hooks/components.
+I realized it is also able to store states as classes outside React hooks/components.
 I think, this could be an implementation of Model View Controller in **React.js**.

 See the following example:

 [Example No.4](https://codesandbox.io/s/rerenderers-example-no-03-an-advanced-usage-fxwhvp?file=/src/AppView.js)

-Define a class which contains all states in the same application.
+At first, define a class which contains all states in the same application.

 ```javascript
 import { fireRerenderers } from "./react-rerenderers";